On this page

 Does retatrutide improve obstructive sleep apnea?

 Promising early evidence.
 A nested OSA cohort within TRIUMPH-1 (n=243, moderate-to-severe OSA) reduced the apnea-hypopnea index by up to 36.1 events/hour (60.6%) from a baseline of 58.6.
-These are the first reported retatrutide OSA efficacy data — from a topline ADA 2026 presentation, not a peer-reviewed publication — and the dedicated TRIUMPH-3 OSA trial has not yet reported.
+These remain the only reported retatrutide OSA efficacy data, and they come from a topline ADA 2026 presentation rather than a peer-reviewed publication.

 Does retatrutide protect against cardiovascular events?